michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 experience: Unplugged Coding Experience
 subject: Goal Based
 relatedActivities:
-  - Jungle Safari Adventure
+  - Planet discovery
-  - Planet Discovery
+  - Adventures in the Savannah
 description: This activity challenges learners to build a sequence to complete a mission.
 metaImage: /assets/media/mission-_hunting_the_sunken_treasure.jpg
 metaImageAlt: Illustration of orange hand pointing to a grid of submarine and